imuncle/gitblog/README_en.md

 - [x] Set labels for article
 - [x] Search for aticle
 - [x] Like an article or comment
+- [x] API.
+It can output 'json' format information.
+Using methods are at the bottom of README.

 You can publish your article in Github issues page, just click 'New issue'.